-To: The Shareholders of Credit Agricole - Egypt (SAE)
+To the Shareholders of Credit Agricole - Egypt (SAE)

-Report on the separate financial statements
+Report on the Consolidated Financial Statements

-We have audited the accompanying separate financial statements of Credit Agricole - Egypt (SAE) "The Bank", which comprise the separate financial position as at December 31, 2023 and the related separate statements of income, comprehensive income, changes in owner's equity and cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Credit Agricole - Egypt (SAE). "the Bank" and its subsidiary "together the Group", which comprise the consolidated financial position as at December 31, 2023 and the consolidated statements of income, comprehensive income, changes in owner's equity and cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.

-Management's Responsibility for the separate financial statements
+Management's Responsibility for the Consolidated Financial Statements

-These separate financial statements are the responsibility of the Bank's management.
-Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt Board of Directors on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations.
-Management's responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the separate financial statements that are free from material misstatement, whether due to fraud or error; management's responsibility also includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.
+These consolidated financial statements are the responsibility of The Group management.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by Central Bank of Egypt Board of Directors on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations.
+Management's responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error; management's responsibility also includes selecting and applying appropriate accounting policies and making accounting estimates that are reasonable in the circumstances.